 Two-Thirds Of Tax Professionals Now Use AI, And Pricing Models Are Next In Line For Disruption

-64% of tax practitioners are now using generative AI in their work, but unclear policies and slow-moving cultures risk stalling progress.
-Meanwhile, client demand is pushing tax practices towards value-led and subscription-based pricing.

-LONDON, 13 October 2025 – Today, Tolley®, part of LexisNexis® Legal & Professional, released a new report – The AI pricing shift in tax.
+LONDON, Oct.
+13, 2025 (GLOBE NEWSWIRE) -- Today, Tolley®, part of LexisNexis® Legal & Professional, released a new report – The AI pricing shift in tax.
 The findings show adoption of AI tools is accelerating at pace, with 64% of tax professionals now using AI in their day-to-day work, compared to 40% in February 2025.
 The proportion of practitioners with no plans to adopt AI remains low at just 8%.

 AI is rapidly becoming embedded in tax workflows.
 Four-fifths (80%) of users say its main benefit is delivering work faster, while 70% cite improved client service and 55% highlight competitive advantage.
 Yet only 15% of tax professionals say AI is fully embedded in their strategy and operations, with most describing adoption as slow, experimental, or underfunded.